Before contacting a professional landscaper to bring your garden ideas to life, it’s worth investigating their capabilities and what exactly they do.

 Landscapers use this term to refer to any exterior element that is constructed as a permanent solution.
 This includes retaining walls, drainage systems, paving, driveways, patios, porches, raised planting beds, and more.

-The term “softscape” refers to semi-permanent and planting which translates into the selection, installation, and care of everything from establishing lawns and flower beds to hedges and trees.
+The term “softscape” refers to semi-permanent planting which translates into the selection, installation, and care of everything from establishing lawns and flower beds to hedges and trees.

 Landscapers can also install a variety of irrigation systems before hard and soft scaping to deliver water where it is needed.